Privacy poliy - GDPR

 • Bank details: IBAN and BIC

-• Card details: card number (collected only in a PCI DSS secure environment and immediately tokenised), expiry date, scheme (Visa, Mastercard, etc.), issuing country, last 4 digits
+• Card details: card number (collected only in a PCI DSS-secured environment and immediately tokenized), expiration date, card type (Visa, Mastercard, etc.), issuing country, last 4 digits

-• Important: CentralPay never discloses the full card number or security code to the merchant.
+• Important: CENTRALPAY never exposes the full number or the security code to the merchant

 • Transaction ID, date and time